WhiteNoise/rps/project.md

 Players start in the idle state

-If you (the context.currentPlayer) are in the "idle" state, when you click on another player who is also in the "idle" state both players will be put into the "battling" state (this requires a message to the server) the server sets the appropriate battlingPlayerId on each player The server should move the player who initiated the battle 50 pixels below the player he challenged the server should initialize the battleScore to zero for both players the local player's actionUI is made visible
+- If the context.currentPlayer is in the "idle" state,
+  - when you click on another player who is also in the "idle" state
+    - both players will be put into the "battling" state (this requires a message to the server)
+      - the server sets the appropriate battlingPlayerId on each player
+      - The server should move the player who initiated the battle 50 pixels below the player he challenged
+      - the server should initialize the battleScore to zero for both players
+    - the local player's actionUI is made visible

-when the local player clicks one of the buttons on the action ui send a message to the server setting the currently chosen move (rock, paper or scissors)
+- when the local player clicks one of the buttons on the action ui send a message to the server setting the currently chosen move (rock, paper or scissors)

-on the server, when we receive a move choice if both players have submitted a move, then the outcome is decided the battleScore is updated for the winner in a player succeds in a best of 3 scoring, the match is over The winner is set to 'idle' state and the loser is set to 'dead' the winner's total wins is increased by 1 the clients should be notified of this change the current player's actionUI should be made not visible
+- on the server, when we receive a move choice
+  - if both players have submitted a move, then the outcome is decided
+  - the battleScore is updated for the winner
+  - Send messages to both players notifying them of the move choice of the other player and the outcome.
+For now just console.log this on the client.

+  - if one player succeeds in a best of 3 scoring, the match is over

+- When the match is over,
+  - the winner is set to 'idle' state and the loser is set to 'dead'
+  - the winner's total wins is increased by 1
+  - the client players should be notified of this state change
+  - the current player's actionUI should be made not visible